Last updated: December 2025

 Average NBN speeds by hour of day

-During September 2023, services with a plan download speed of 25 Mbps achieved average hourly speeds throughout the day that exceeded their plan speed.
-Average hourly download speeds were also steady throughout the day for services with higher plan speeds, albeit slightly below the maximum plan speed which was more notable during increased user activity in the evening busy hours.
-Average hourly upload speeds were steady throughout the day, with negligible change during evening busy hours across plans.
+In the latest report, the average hourly download speeds recorded across different plan download speeds were steady throughout the day although slightly lower during increased user activity in the evening busy hours.
+Average hourly upload speeds showed little variation throughout the day with negligible change during evening busy hours across plans.

 Daily fixed-line NBN speeds by plan